Skip to content

 Witness the 2½-millennia-old solar calendar of Chankillo on your Peru Vacation.
 Image courtesy of the World Monuments Fund.

-The July 21 Solstice demarcated with the rising of the sun.
-The towers of Chankillo are markers that span the annual rising and setting arcs of the sun, as it gradually shifts north and south along the horizon during the course of the year.
+The July 21 Solstice demarcated with the rising of the sun The towers of Chankillo are markers that span the annual rising and setting arcs of the sun as it gradually shifts north and south along the horizon during the course of the year

 What makes Chankillo an observatory?

-“We can demonstrate with evidence that this sector of Chankillo, what we call the solar observatory, has as its main and perhaps only function, astronomical observation.
+“We can demonstrate with evidence that this sector of Chankillo, what we call the astronomical observatory, has as its main and perhaps only function, astronomical observation.
 There are many places in the world popularized as observatories like Stonehenge, but there is only one alignment that can be observed and that the scientific community accepts is the winter solstice.
 So how can one argue that the main function of all that construction is astronomical if only one day of the year serves to determine a date.”

-Chankillo vs Stonehenge as oldest solar observatory
+Chankillo vs Stonehenge as oldest astronomical observatory

 So, it can’t be said categorically that Stonehenge is an observatory?
 Ghezzi argues, no, it cannot.